Digitalinnstudio/FY21-EXCEL_PBI/README.md

 ## Project Overview

-This project involved the successful migration and automation of the **FY21 Overall Performance Summary** report—originally a manual, monthly report produced using **Excel Pivot Tables**—to a dynamic, scalable dashboard in **Microsoft Power BI Desktop**.
+This project involved the successful migration and automation of the FY21 Overall Performance Summary report originally a manual, monthly report produced using Excel Pivot Tables to a dynamic, scalable dashboard in Power BI.

 The goal was to replicate the exact "look and feel" and analytical structure of the original report, while leveraging Power BI's advanced capabilities for automated data refresh, greater interactivity, and enhanced performance, especially for the full dataset.